-Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations Pitavastatin Tablet: 1 mg 2 mg 4 mg Hyperlipidemia: Tablet: initial, 2 mg once daily; maintenance, 1 to 4 mg/day; maximum, 4 mg/day After initiation and/or upon titration, lipid levels should be analyzed after four weeks and dosage adjusted accordingly.
-Do not exceed 4 mg once daily dosing due to increased risk of severe myopathy Max dose is 1 mg/day when used with erythromycin.
+Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations Tablet: initial 20 mg once daily; maintenance, 10 to 80 mg/day in single or 2 divided doses; maximum, 80 mg/day danazol, diltiazem, dronedarone, verapamil, or amiodarone.
+Pitavastatin Tablet: 1 mg 2 mg 4 mg Hyperlipidemia: Tablet: initial 2 mg once daily; maintenance, 1 to 4 mg/day; maximum, 4 mg/day Reduce TC, LDL-C and apo B in patients with HoFH (ages 8 years and older): Tablet: initial 2 mg once daily; maximum, 4 mg/day After initiation and/or upon titration, lipid levels should be analyzed after 4 weeks and dosage adjusted accordingly.
+Do not exceed 4 mg once daily dosing due to increased risk of severe myopathy.
+Max dose is 1 mg/day when used with erythromycin.
 Max dose is 2 mg/day when used with rifampin.
-Use caution in patients receiving ≥ 1 gram daily of niacin- containing products.
+Use caution in patients receiving ≥ 1 gram daily of niacincontaining products.
 May be administered with or without food.
 Tablets may be taken at any time during the day.
-Pravastatin Tablet: 10 mg 20 mg 40 mg 80 mg Hyperlipidemia:Tablet: initial, 40 mg once daily;maintenance, 40 to 80 mg once dailyPrevention of CVD:Tablet: initial, 40 mg once daily;maintenance, 40 to 80 mg once dailyPediatric patients:Ages eight to 13 years old: 20 mg oncedailyAges 14 to 18 years old: 40 mg oncedaily After initiation and/or upon titration, lipid levels should be analyzed after four weeks and dosage adjusted accordingly.
-Max dose in patients taking cyclosporine is 20 mg/day.
-Max dose in patients taking clarithromycin is 40 mg/day.
+Pravastatin Tablet: 10 mg 20 mg 40 mg 80 mg Hyperlipidemia: Tablet: initial 40 mg once daily; maintenance, 40 to 80 mg once daily Prevention of CVD: Tablet: initial 40 mg once daily; maintenance, 40 to 80 mg once daily After initiation and/or upon titration, lipid levels should be analyzed after 4 weeks and dosage adjusted accordingly.
 May be administered with or without food.
 Tablets may be taken at any time during the day.
+Data as of May 17, 200 Pediatric patients: Ages 8 to 13 years old: 20 mg once daily Max dose in patients taking cyclosporine is